-- 7.1 Tung Wah College (TWC) has set out a strategic goal to fulfil all requirements expected of a private university by the end of its Five-year Strategic Plan 2021-2026.
-The attainment of Programme Area Accreditation (PAA) status in at least three programme areas is one of the criteria for application of private university title.
-Programme areas (PAs) are approved through Programme Area Accreditation (PAA) exercise(s) conducted by the Hong Kong Council for Accreditation of Academic and Vocational Qualifications (HKCAAVQ) with reference to its developed guiding documents, including Manual for the Four-stage Quality Assurance Process under the Hong Kong Qualifications Framework and Classification of Areas of Study and Training in the Qualifications Register (QR), List of Sub-areas and Illustrative Scope Statements.
+7.1 Programme areas (PAs) are approved through Programme Area Accreditation (PAA) exercise(s) conducted by the Hong Kong Council for Accreditation of Academic and Vocational Qualifications (HKCAAVQ) with reference to its developed guiding documents, including Manual for the Four-stage Quality Assurance Process under the Hong Kong Qualifications Framework and Classification of Areas of Study and Training in the Qualifications Register (QR), List of Sub-areas and Illustrative Scope Statements.
 PAA status is conferred on operators with sufficient quality assurance (QA) competency and maturity at the organisational level and a good track record in delivery of their accredited programmes.
 Upon obtaining a PAA status, an operator may develop and operate learning programme(s) within an approved PA at the approved QF level or lower levels without going through learning programme accreditation (LPA) and learning programme re-accreditation (re-LPA) by the HKCAAVQ.
 Qualifications developed within the approved PA(s) at the approved QF level or lower level can be entered, during the validity period, into the Qualifications Register (QR) for public access.
-Should PAA be not successful, the accredited learning programme(s) within the proposed PA will continue to be subject to cycles of re-LPA, prior to expiry of the validity period for preserving the accreditation status. - 7.2 The College was unconditionally approved by the HKCAAVQ on 1 April 2020 for its first PAA status in the PA of Occupational Therapy (OT) at QF Level 5 under the Area of Study and Training "Medicine, Dentistry and Health Sciences", with a validity period of five years since 1 September 2020.
-The host School of Medical and Health Sciences can thereby develop and operate learning programmes in the approved PA of OT at QF Level 5 or lower levels without going through LPA and re-LPA by the HKCAAVQ. - 7.3 For details of PAA, please refer to the HKCAAVQ's Manual for the Four-stage Quality Assurance Process under the Hong Kong Qualifications Framework, and Evidence Guide for Academic Accreditation, which are available on the HKCAAVQ's website.
+Should PAA be not successful, the accredited learning programme(s) within the proposed PA will continue to be subject to cycles of re-LPA, prior to expiry of the validity period for preserving the accreditation status.